United States Armed Forces: Naval Air Forces

-Naval Special Warfare and Naval Expeditionary Combat Forces

-Naval Expeditionary Combat Forces, sometimes known as "sand sailors" operate ashore or in the littoral regions under Navy Expeditionary Combat Command.
-Their purpose is to clear the battlespace of hazards to the navy, secure maritime terrain, sea liens of communication, and resources, build infrastructure, awareness, logistics chains, and partnerships, and protect the Navy's fleets, facilities, and forces.

-Navy Explosive Ordnance Disposal teams are responsible for conducting countering explosive devices that may present a hazard and also are able to clear harbors of navigational hazards, engage in underwater search and rescue, and perform limited underwater repairs on ships.
-The Maritime Expeditionary Security Force conducts operations in the littoral regions, including harbors, rivers, bays, and on land to provide maritime security operations.
-These include port and harbor security.
-The Naval Construction Force, or Seabees, are Navy engineers, able to construct facilities in support of naval operations while also providing force protection.

-Naval Special Warfare are maritime special operations forces under Naval Special Warfare Command.
-These include the United States Navy SEALs and Special warfare combatant-craft crewmen.

 Navy commands

-The U.S. Navy is organized into eight navy component commands, which command operational forces and serve as joint force maritime component commands, fifteen shore commands, which support the fleets' operating forces, five systems commands, which oversee the technical requirements of the Navy, and nine type commands, which administratively manage units of a certain type.
+The U.S. Navy is organized into eight navy component commands, which command operational forces and serve as joint force maritime component commands; fifteen shore commands, which support the fleets' operating forces; five systems commands, which oversee the technical requirements of the Navy; and nine type commands, which administratively manage units of a certain type.

 U.S. Air Force

 The United States Air Force (USAF) is the United States Armed Forces' air force.
-Originally established in 1947 when it gained independence from the U.S. Army, it traces its history back to through the United States Army Air Forces, United States Army Air Corps, United States Army Air Service, the Division of Military Aeronautics, Aviation Section, U.S. Signal Corps, to the birth of Aeronautical Division, U.S. Signal Corps on 1 August 1907.
+Originally established in 1947 when it gained independence from the U.S. Army, it traces its history back through the United States Army Air Forces, United States Army Air Corps, United States Army Air Service, the Division of Military Aeronautics, Aviation Section, U.S. Signal Corps, to the birth of Aeronautical Division, U.S. Signal Corps on 1 August 1907.
 The U.S. Air Force serves as the principal air service, responsible for aerial warfare operations.
 The U.S. Air Force is composed of the Regular Air Force, Air Force Reserve, and Air National Guard.

 The U.S. Air Force is organized under the Department of the Air Force, which is a military department under the leadership of the secretary of the Air Force and under secretary of the Air Force.
 The U.S. Air Force itself is led by the chief of staff of the Air Force and vice chief of staff of the Air Force, both generals who are advised by the chief master sergeant of the Air Force.

 The five core missions of the Air Force are: